TL;DR

 That’s why modern streaming systems rely on patterns like deduplication, filtering, aggregation, routing, and real-time enrichment.

-They turn unstructured motion into reliable signal — and Condense makes each one accessible, configurable, and operationally safe within its Kafka-native runtime.
+They turn unstructured motion into reliable signal, and Condense makes each one accessible, configurable, and operationally safe within its Kafka-native runtime.

-Pattern 1: Deduplication — The Foundation of Accuracy
+Pattern 1: Deduplication, The Foundation of Accuracy

+In distributed streaming, duplication is unavoidable.
 A producer retries, an API replays, or a device reconnects after a timeout.
+Without protection, downstream pipelines double-count and double-trigger.

-Condense provides this first line of defense with a prebuilt Deduplication utility — a Kafka-native operator that tracks unique event keys within a time window.
+Condense provides this first line of defense with a prebuilt Deduplication utility, a Kafka-native operator that tracks unique event keys within a time window.

-You define the key (e.g., transaction_id or vehicle_event_id) and window size; Condense handles the rest — maintaining in-flight state, expiring records, and ensuring exactly-once semantics.
+You define the key (e.g., transaction_id or vehicle_event_id) and window size; Condense handles the rest, maintaining in-flight state, expiring records, and ensuring exactly-once semantics.

-Pattern 2: Filtering — Cleaning Streams Before They Scale
+Pattern 2: Filtering, Cleaning Streams Before They Scale

 Every data source produces noise: invalid payloads, missing fields, or low-value telemetry.